canjs/canjs/docs/can-guides/introduction/technical.md

 The obvious advantage is that pieces can be used without the whole.
 You can choose to use CanJS's observables or [can-fixture] without the rest of the framework.
 You could even mix and match CanJS libraries with other libraries like React quite easily.

-However, the main benefit is that independent repositories improves CanJS's stability - one half of CanJS's [guides/mission mission].
+However, the main benefit is that independent repositories improve CanJS's stability - one half of CanJS's [guides/mission mission].
 This is because independent repositories make upgrades easier and more frequent.
 For example,
 compare: